Carrot History - Carrots in World War Two

 During the 6 years of World War Two the Ministry of food did its best to drum up enthusiasm for carrots.
-Doctor Carrot, carrying his bag marked " Vit A" was featured on pages of recipe books and advertising campaigns in the press and on the radio.
+Doctor Carrot, carrying a bag marked " Vit A" was featured on pages of recipe books and advertising campaigns in the press and on the radio.

 Carrots were truly one of the foods that helped win the war.
 People experienced culinary delights such as curried carrot, carrot jam, carrot puddings and a homemade drink called Carrolade.
 Most of these "delicacies" were nothing new and items such as cakes, puddings and jam had been enjoyed throughout Europe since the Middle Ages.

 Keeping a nation fed on wartime rations took remarkable ingenuity and a very strong stomach.